argonne-lcf/user-guides/docs/ai-testbed/groq/miscellaneous.md

 ```
 Note: the -b flag for `groq_llama2_7b.py` brings up the whole rack c2c links between cards.
 It can be "fragile".
 If another job is running, or if it gets in a weird state, the command will fail without any really useful info on why.
 If another job is running, you have to wait.
 If there is nothing else running, you have to get an admin to reset the cards.

 When done, clean up.
 This deletes the all-rack PBS reservation.
-(TODO what about the c2c bringup?)
 ```console
 # if running manually, go back to the script dir
 popd